Audio-Driven Reinforcement Learning for Head-Orientation in Naturalistic Environments: Experiments and results

 \subsection{Generalization across acoustic scenes}

-To evaluate to what degree the audio-driven DQN agents generalise across acoustic environments, we evaluated performance of the trained agents in environments with reverberation properties that deviated from the training environment (i.e., in out-of-distribution settings).
+To evaluate to what degree the audio-driven DQN agents generalize across acoustic environments, we evaluated performance of the trained agents in environments with reverberation properties that deviated from the training environment (i.e., in out-of-distribution settings).
 Table.~\ref{tab:generalization} and Fig.~\ref{fig_4} show that the performance of the agent trained on anechoic environments was substantially lower in naturalistic environments with reverberation.
 Specifically, there was an inverse relationship between reverberation strength in the testing environment and performance of the agent trained on anechoic environments.

-Overall, the results indicate that agents generalise to acoustic environments with less reverberation than the environment they were trained on, but not to environments with more reverberation.
-For example, the DQN agent trained on medium reverb environments achieved a comparable success rate in anechoic and low-reverb environments, but performed at the level of the random agent in high reverb environments (Fig.~\ref{fig_4}).
-Finally, the agent trained on high reverb environments did not perform well in anechoic environments (Table.~\ref{tab:generalization}, Fig.~\ref{fig_4}).
+Overall, the results indicate that agents generalize to acoustic environments with less reverberation than the environment they were trained on, but not to environments with more reverberation.
+However, the agent trained on high reverb environments did not perform well in anechoic environments (Table.~\ref{tab:generalization}, Fig.~\ref{fig_4}).